amrlabib/javascript-essentials/promises.md

 ### Promise Chaining:

-Promise chaining is to return new promise in resolve function of previous promise, its very helpful in situation where multiple async operations needs to be executed sequentially
+Promise chaining is to return new promise in resolve function of previous promise, it's very helpful in situation where multiple async operations needs to be executed sequentially

 #### Example 10.1: